 In the stock four-link design, the rear upper control arms are trying to do two jobs at once.
 One is to control axle wind-up, the other is to locate the axle side to side.
 When pushed to the performance limit, the upper control arms don't do either job very well.
-Our TA suspension system separates the functions of the suspension components each component has only one job, and is designed to perform that one function with no compromises.
+Our TA suspension system separates the functions of the suspension components-each component has only one job, and is designed to perform that one function with no compromises.
 The MM TA controls axle rotation much better than the upper control arms.
 In addition, the Panhard Bar has the sole job of locating the axle side to side, which it also does better than the upper control arms.
 The lower control arms primarily have the job of thrusting the car forward under acceleration.
-The MM TA suspension system allows complete removal of the rear upper control arms and the quad shocks.
+The MM TA suspension system allows complete removal of the rear upper control arms and the guad shocks.
 The resulting three-link design will articulate freely, even during extreme cornering, acceleration and braking.

 The free-moving three-link design has so much more traction that the grip at the front of the car will now be the limiting factor (understeer).
 You must raise the rear spring rate to increase the rear roll resistance, which takes some cornering load off the front.
 To meet your needs, Maximum Motorsports has determined the rear spring to match your front spring rate (see Spring Rate Table).
 These selected rear springs will give you better handling and improved ride quality with your MM TA suspension system.
 When we sat down to design our TA we listened to what our customers wanted.
 The three issues we heard mentioned time and again were concerns about ground clearance, exhaust clearance, and access to the differential cover.
 You talked, we listened!
 Compared to other TA's, Maximum Motorsports' has greater ground clearance, nearly one inch more exhaust clearance, and allows complete access to the differential cover.

 The MM TA fits 1979-2004 Mustangs with an 8.8" axle (except for 1999-2004 Cobra with IRS).
-Use MMTA-1 for rectangular tube subframe connectors, or MMTA-2 for round tube subframe connectors.
+Use MMTA-3 for rectangular tube subframe connectors, or MMTA-4 for round tube subframe connectors.
 The difference is the brackets that weld to the subframe connectors.

-Our Standard TA is rated for engine torque levels up to 590 lb-ft depending on the differential gear ratio (see Engine Torque Table).
+Our Heavy Duty TA is rated for engine torque levels up to 900 lb-ft depending on the differential gear ratio and transmission.
+For more information, please visit the FAQ section of our website and click on "The Torque Arm" or the following link.

 Engine Torque Table

 Differential Ratio Standard TA Max.
-Engine Torque Heavy Duty TA Max.
-Engine Torque
+Engine Torque (lb-ft) Heavy Duty TA Max.
+Engine Torque (lb-ft)

-4.56:1 (lb-ft) 300 (lb-ft) 475
+4.56:1 300 475

 4.30:1 330 510

 4.08:1 355 550

 3.73:1 400 620

 3.55:1 425 660

 3.27:1 475 725

 3.08:1 515 790

 2.73:1 590 900